ajisrael/learning-docker/README.md

 ### Image

-An image is a read only definition of a container
+An image is a read only definition of a container.

 ### Container

-A virtualized read-write environment
+A virtualized read-write environment.

 Containers are different from VMs in that they are virtualized on top of the hosts operating system, instead of running on emulated hardware from a hypervisor.